T/E's Approach to Keystone Exams

 - Scoring proficient or advanced on each Keystone Exam.

-- Earning a locally established grade on the courses associated with each Keystone Exam, and satisfactorily complete one of the following: an alternative assessment (SAT, PSAT, ACT), advanced coursework (AP level concurrent enrollment courses), pre-apprenticeship, or acceptance in a 4-year nonprofit institution of higher education for college-level coursework.
+- Earning a passing grade on the courses associated with each Keystone Exam, and satisfactorily complete one of the following: an alternative assessment (SAT, PSAT, ACT), advanced coursework (AP level concurrent enrollment courses), pre-apprenticeship, or acceptance in a 4-year nonprofit institution of higher education for college-level coursework.

-- Earning a locally established grade on the courses associated with each Keystone Exam, and pass the National Occupational Competency Testing Institute (NOCTI) or the National Institute of Metalworking Skills (NIMS) assessment in an approved Career and Technical Education concentration.
+- Earning a passing grade on the courses associated with each Keystone Exam, and pass the National Occupational Competency Testing Institute (NOCTI) or the National Institute of Metalworking Skills (NIMS) assessment in an approved Career and Technical Education concentration.

 School accountability.
 The state requires all students to take Keystone Exams in Algebra 1, Literature, and Biology to measure the effectiveness of all schools.
 Results for each school are gathered and published annually.
 The State has established the Future Ready PA Index which is comprised on multiple measures of student achievement, including Keystone Exam results.